When it comes to completing your UCAS application, the Personal Statement is one of the most important parts to consider.

 You can only write one Personal Statement, so it’s the same for each course you apply for.
 Avoid mentioning specific unis by name or detailing exact specifics of a module, for example.
 Keep it general.

 Now you know what to include in your Personal Statement and the best practices for doing so, we hope you feel more confident writing it.
+We have plenty of guides and successful personal statement examples to go through in our Free Personal Statement Resources page.
 Good luck submitting your UCAS application!

 First impressions count.
 Learn how to craft the perfect Personal Statement that demonstrates your suitability to Oxbridge Admissions Tutors.